clemsonciti/workshop-palmetto/_episodes/05-files_transfer.md

 teaching: 15
 exercises: 0
 questions:
-- "How can I access the Palmetto cluster from my local machine?"
+- "How can I transfer data between Palmetto and my local machine?"
 objectives:
 - "Logging into Palmetto from a local Mac / Windows computer."
 ---